10/03/2010

 9. California is sinking at a rate of about 4" per year.
 But you can't blame the San Andreas fault for this one; rather, sinking is due to pumping of natural underground water reservoirs.

-12. What country owns Antacrtica?
-ANSWER: No one - there's a treaty that establishes Antarctica as a "neutral zone" ... though no telling how much longer this will go unchallenged, since melting due to global warming has begun exposing huge oil reserves beneath Antarctica's surface.
+14. What country owns Antarctica?
+ANSWER: No one - there's a treaty that establishes Antarctica as a "neutral zone" ... though no telling how much longer this will go unchallenged, since melting due to global warming has begun exposing huge oil and mineral reserves beneath Antarctica's surface.

-13. Despite what you've seen on Christmas cards and holiday specials, it rarely snows at the Earth's poles, because cold air is lousy at retaining moisture.
+15. Despite what you've seen on Christmas cards and holiday specials, it rarely snows at the Earth's poles, because cold air is lousy at retaining moisture.
 For this reason, both the Arctic and Antarctica are classified as cold deserts.
 Overall, Antarctica receives more snow because it is surrounded by ocean (ice in the Arctic is ~2 miles thick); the Arctic, in contrast, sits in a virtual land-locked lake, and sports a mere 15 feet of ice.
-This also explains why Antarctica rises some 9000 feet above sea level (the tallest continent by far) while the Arctic rises barely 1 foot above sea level.
+This explains why it's possible for portions of the Arctic to disappear (melt) during summer months.

-17. Iceland looks huge on a regular map, but it is approximately the size of Kentucky.
-This is because the Mercator projection map we use to make lines of latitude and longitude lie flat inadvertantly makes countries nearer the poles appear HUGE.
+19. Iceland looks huge on a regular map, but it is approximately the size of Kentucky.
+This is because the Mercator projection map we use to make lines of latitude and longitude lie flat inadvertently makes countries nearer the poles appear HUGE.